 Patients expect simplicity

 In our current digital climate, consumers are accustomed to completing tasks in a matter of seconds with a simple touch-screen tap or vocal command.
 These technology-advanced services simplify transactions and increase revenues in various industries ranging from hospitality to retail.
 So why is healthcare still lagging behind in technology-driven services?

 eStatements allow for advanced and clear communication, often times linking to a branded payment portal site.
 From there, patients can simply enter their payment information and submit a payment in minutes.

 Other technology-driven payment options that appeal to patients include:

 - QR code scans

 - Text-to-pay capabilities

-Practices who stay current with patient payment trends tend to foster healthier relationships with patients by providing exceptional customer service and reducing stress.
+Practices that stay current with patient payment trends tend to foster healthier relationships with patients by providing exceptional customer service and reducing stress.
 A customer-oriented focus often leads to increased collections and revenues through timely and complete payments.

 Take our survey about Patient Payments!